ualibraries/ual-geoblacklight/README.md

 # Clear current Solr index and ingest all UAL GeoBlacklight metadata from Github:
 $ lando rake "ual_docs:reindex"

-# Switch branches in ual-geospatial-metadata
+# Reindex with a specified branch in ual-geospatial-metadata
 $ lando rake ual_docs:reindex\['branch-name']
 ```